migalvalm/look-4-stations-demo/README.md

 ### Installing

 1. Clone the repository to your local machine.
+2. Change the node version to 18.17 `nvm use 18.17`.
-2. Install the required packages by running `npm install`.
+3. Install the required packages by running `npm install`.
-3. Start the development server by running `npm run dev`.
+4. Start the development server by running `npm run dev`.